 Q SCI 381 (5) or Q SCI 482 (5)

 Minimum of two upper-division FISH courses totaling at least 8 credits

 The minor is open to all UW students who have reached 90 credits.
-Contact your departmental adviser to declare a minor in Aquatic and Fishery Sciences – questions about minor coursework may be directed to the SAFS adviser.
+Contact your departmental adviser to declare a minor in Aquatic and Fishery Sciences – questions about minor coursework may be directed to the SAFS Undergraduate Adviser.